mikeporterdev/LaTeX-CV/README.md

 LaTeX files for generating my CV pdf.

-Created as an experiment for using LaTeX and Travis to compile a CV.
+Created as an experiment for using LaTeX and Travis CI to compile a CV.
 Work in progress.
 Not currently looking for work.